mariadb-corporation/MaxScale/Documentation/REST-API/Resources-Monitor.md

 ```
 PATCH /v1/monitors/:name/relationships/servers
 ```

-The _:name_ in the URI must map to a monitor name with all whitespace replaced with hyphens.

 The request body must be a JSON object that defines only the _data_ field.
 The value of the _data_ field must be an array of relationship objects that define